-The nine of July had come, and with it the special election.
+The ninth of July had come, and with it the special election.
 Erlon woke two hours earlier than he’d planned, thanks to nerves and a burning stomachache, which two cups of coffee did nothing to help.
 Once at the fire station, though, he quickly began to relax, even though only one of the two paid volunteers assigned under him had bothered to show.
 It was clear the day would not be the stressful, draining ordeal he’d feared.
 Few voters showed out; it was only a county treasurer, after all.

 By lunchtime he doubted they’d had more than five in line at any given time all day, and even groups that large were few and far between.
 He was feeling capable and calm by then in the dull dry air-conditioning of the station interior, quiet and empty as he ate the turkey sandwich with extra mustard he’d thrown together that morning.